syncfusion-content/winui-docs/winui/SegmentedControl/Getting-Started.md

 ## Populating items using string collection

-The Segmented Control allows you to set the collection of strings as a datasource using the [ItemsSource](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_ItemsSource) property.
+The Segmented Control allows you to set the collection of strings as a data source using the [ItemsSource](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_ItemsSource) property.

 {% tabs %}
 {% highlight xaml %}